 The Pioneer, a stainless steel seaplane built by Budd in 1931, sits outside the Franklin Institute.
 This is the first connection of Bement to the art on Logan Square.

 Laurel Hill Cemetery is one of my favorite places in Philadelphia.
 There is history, including the history made by our neighborhood industrialists, around every turn.

 The Bement family plot at Laurel Hill Cemetery.

 Clarence Bement (1843-1923) was one of the foremost mineral and gem collectors in the country, having spent over $100,000 on his collection.
 He often consulted with the 20-years-older Joseph Leidy (1823-1891), head of the Academy of Natural Sciences of Philadelphia, which in 1876 would end up three blocks from Clarence's home.
 In 1900 Clarence sold his collection to J. P. Morgan, who donated it to the American Museum of Natural History in New York.
 The manganese mineral bementite is named for Clarence.

 On the gravestone pictured above is the name Joseph Leidy Bement, born in 1873 and living for only two weeks.
 Joseph Leidy's bronze statue today is in front of the Academy of Natural Sciences.
 This is the second connection between the art on Logan Square and the Bements.

-There are very few statues of the the persons entombed within at grave sites in laurel Hill.
+There are very few statues of the the persons entombed at grave sites in Laurel Hill.
 One interesting example is that of one-time Bement partner James Dougherty, whose bronze figure stands at a lectern made of bolts and gears.